Statistical Learning Theory for Control: A Finite Sample Perspective: Linear Systems

 \subsubsection{Self-normalized term}

 We begin with two observations about the self-normalized term

 First, we note that the process noise $w_t$ is independent of $x_t,\,u_t$ for all $t\le T$, i.e., the sum $S_T$ has a martingale structure.
 Second, as its name suggests, the term is self-normalized: if the covariates $x_t,\,u_t$ are large for some $t$, then any increase in $S_T$ will be compensated by an increase in $V^{-1/2}_T$.
 For this reason $S_TV^{-1/2}_{T}$ is called a \emph{self-normalized martingale}.
 Such terms have been studied previously in statistics in the asymptotic regime~\cite{lai1983asymptotic}.
 Here, we are interested in establishing finite sample bounds.
 We will invoke the results of~\citet{abbasi2011improved}---see the sidebar on~\nameref{sidebar-self-normalized} for more details.
-Let $V$ be a symmetric positive definite matrix and set $\bar{V}_t=V_t+V$, then:
+Let $V$ be a symmetric positive definite matrix (to be decided later) and set $\bar{V}_t=V_t+V$.
+The extra term $V$ guarantees positive definiteness of matrix $\bar{V}_t$.
+Then

-A nice consequence of self-normalization is that the above term increases slowly (at most logarithmically) with the norm of $\bar{V}_T$.
+Crucially, self-normalization implies that the above term increases slowly (at most logarithmically) with the norm of $\bar{V}_T$.
+If the data is generated by a stable system, this dependency can be further reduced to order constant in the inverse stability margin \cite[see e.g.][Section 5.2]{jedra2020finite}.